gohls/full-stack-assessment/README.md

 	* Client name and phone number information is editable on this page
 	* A save button will persist the updates and return you back to the dashboard
 	* There is also an archive button in this page that will archive the Client record and return you to the dashboard

-### When You're Finished ###

-You should have been doing your work on a local development branch, as instructed above in the "How do I get set up?" section.
-Once you have completed the exercise, if you have not done so already, please publish your branch with `git push -u origin <yourbranchname>`.
-Then submit a Pull Request from your branch (in your forked repo) to a **new branch** (not master!) in our repo (the repo you forked from) and send us an email, letting us know you are all set.
-We'll reach out and review your work with you.
-We're looking forward to it!

-### Need to Reach Out? ###
-Feel free to reach out to us if you need anything!

-* Andrew Garver / Director of Software Engineering - andrew@porch.software
-* Kyle Ferran / CTO - kyle@porch.software